CEO Reveals How Easily Colonial Pipeline Hack Could’ve Been Avoided

-The Colonial Pipeline hack might not have been the largest hack in recent memory–that probably goes to the SolarWinds, or Microsoft Exchange hacks.
-But it was definitely the most disruptive.
+The Colonial Pipeline hack might not have been the largest hack in recent memory–that probably goes to the SolarWinds or Microsoft Exchange hacks.
+But it was the most disruptive.

-Within days of ransomware gang DarkSide breaching the country’s largest fuel pipeline, consumers went into a panic.
+Consumers panicked within days of the ransomware gang DarkSide breaching the country’s largest fuel pipeline.
 Gas prices skyrocketed.
 More than half of the gas stations in North Carolina ran out of fuel.
 In Raleigh, two people were charged with assault after arguing over their place in line at a Marathon station.

 Despite DarkSide claiming they didn’t want to cause any problems, they still collected nearly a $5 million ransom from Colonial.